CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 >>>* enters:  110 (sum of "enters", "enters," and "enters."
 >>3.
 Note the lack of entries in the past tense form ("entered") and the active present participle form ("entering").
 Instead the third-person present form dominates, used in speech to refer to individuals, such as in "She enters", "Samir enters", or "Gene enters".
 >>4.
 "Enter" can also be used in both the plural present form - "they enter" - and the future tense form - "He/She/It/You/We/They will/shall enter" - so we need to check which usage is most common in the corpus.
 To do this, click on the word form "enter" and look at the output in the `Concordance` tab.
 Note that the output shows a predominant use of the present tense form of "enter", such as in "who enter from the left", "are about to enter it", "tries to enter through a door".
+>>* Concordances are explained in more detail in [a later episode](https://github.com/CatalogueLegacies/antconc.github.io/blob/gh-pages/_episodes/06-search.md).
 >>5.
 What we can conclude then is that the verb "enter" is used largely in the present tense.
 We can infer - pending further investigation - that the curatorial descriptions in the corpus describe what is in front of the curator rather than, for example, describe the life of the object or its principle characters.
 >{: .solution}
 {: .challenge}